November 20, 2012

 Puppy mill pups are everywhere

 While many are located in Quebec, puppy mills operate from coast to coast in Canada.
 Animal protection groups believe that the vast majority of puppies sold in pet stores in Canada come from puppy mills.
 Puppy mill dogs are not only sold in pet stores, but also through the internet, at flea markets or advertised in local newspapers.
 They can also be sold directly from the mill although visitors are generally not allowed inside the facility to see the conditions in which the breeding dogs are kept.

 Quebec is Canada’s puppy mill capital

-Although they exist all over Canada, a large portion of Canada’s puppy mills can be found in Quebec due to its particularly poor legislation and enforcement of commercial dog breeding operations.
-And despite the recent improvements to the Quebec Animal Health Protection Act, compared to all of the other provinces and territories in Canada, Quebec still ranks in the bottom tier when it comes to animal protection laws.
+Although they exist all over Canada, a large portion of Canada’s puppy mills can be found in Quebec due to its particularly poor enforcement of animal welfare laws.
+Although the Quebec Animal Welfare and Safety Act (B-3.1) could be used to shut down the worst puppy mills in the province, the authorities rarely apply it in practice.

 What we are doing

 HSI/Canada and our U.S. affiliate, The Humane Society of the United States, are fighting puppy mills on several fronts, from conducting investigations, to rescuing dogs from cruel puppy mills, to lobbying for stronger provincial and federal laws.